Queensferry Crossing – Bridges & Structures

 We set a Guinness World Record for the largest continuous underwater concrete pour during construction of the tower foundations, while prior to closure of the final deck sections, the 644m long balanced cantilevers were recorded by Guinness as the longest in the world.

-The scheme won several awards, including CEEQUAL Excellent, Considerate Constructors Scheme Gold from 2013 – 2017, and a Green Apple Award 2014.
+The scheme won several awards, including CEEQUAL Excellent, Considerate Constructors Scheme Gold from 2013 – 2017, a Green Apple Award 2014 and a GO (Government Opportunity) Award, which celebrates excellence and innovation in procurement.
 Queensferry Crossing opened to traffic in August 2017.